kerimoyle/cellml-specification/src/reference/informative/informB9_reset3.rst

   .. container:: infospec

-    The :code:`order` attribute of a :code:`reset` element must be specified, and is used when there is more than one reset which with the ability to change the same variable.
+    The :code:`order` attribute of a :code:`reset` element must be specified, and is used when there is more than one reset with the ability to change a variable.

     We'll continue the example above which represents the mythological story of Sisyphus rolling a boulder up a mountain, but tweak it a little.
     The ruler of Tartarus has decided that Sisyphus should have a day off on Tuesdays, so once a week the boulder doesn't roll down the mountain until the following midnight.